-‘One Punch Man’ Season 2 In The Making.
-Will It Feature Saitama’s First Defeat?
+‘One Punch Man’ Season 2 In The Making, Will It Feature Saitama’s First Defeat?

 What makes One Punch Man so different is the fact that other anime feature their protagonists as cool, spiky hair dudes with a serious character, one that everyone in the plot takes seriously.
 Most often than not, this leads to boredom.
 One Punch Man features a protagonist who is a totally so-not-cool bald character who no one takes seriously.
 Saitama, as he is called, is just an ordinary funny guy who somehow takes out anyone with a single punch.

 The manga inspired an animated adaptation for television.
-The first season was broadcast between October and December 2015 with a total of 12 episodes, 6 special and 2 OVA episodes.
+The first season was broadcast between October and December 2015 with a total of 12 episodes, six specials, and two OVA episodes.

 The plot takes place in Z City, Japan.
 Saitama is a superhero who, due to various circumstances, can defeat the monsters and villains that devastate the place with a punch.
-Because of this is boring, because it does not find a rival to the height.
+He finds this boring because he does not find a rival to match the height.
 That is why he undertakes a singular adventure together with the Association of Heroes.
-In addition to finding a worthy opponent, Saitama has to get the rest to value him, because his appearance makes people discriminate against him and considers him a hero from three to the fourth.
+In addition to finding a worthy opponent, Saitama has to get the rest to value him because his appearance makes people discriminate against him and consider him a hero from three to the fourth.

-Given Saitama’s feat so far, fans have been speculating the return of Lord Boros, Saitama’s ultimate power rival in the first season.
+Given Saitama’s feats so far, fans have been speculating the return of Lord Boros, Saitama’s ultimate power rival in the first season.
 Meanwhile, others suggest the arrival of Garou, one of Silverfang’s most capable students.
 Whatever the case, the wait is too agonizing for millions of fans.

-It may also be that season 2 features Saitama’s first defeat.
-This is because it will invoke more fan-interest in the series.
+It may also be that Season 2 features Saitama’s first defeat.
+This is because it will invoke more fan interest in the series.
 However, it is not completely necessary given how everyone watched all 12 episodes of the first season thinking that Saitama will ultimately win the battle anyway.

-But the same vigor may still not apply for season 2 and the writers might try and make things more interesting for both Saitama and the series.
-On the other hand, what will be the point of the one-punch-man, if it takes more than one punch to destroy anyone?
+But the same vigor may still not apply for Season 2 and the writers might try and make things more interesting for both Saitama and the series.
+On the other hand, what will be the point of the one punch man, if it takes more than one punch to destroy anyone?
 Let’s see how the second season unfolds and let’s pray that the show keeps on going.

-[Featured image by One Punch Man / Facebook]
+[Featured Image by One Punch Man/Facebook]